caslabs/caslabs.github.io/projects/manoafitconnect.com.md

 labels:
   - Meteor
   - Fullstack
+  - MongoDB
+  - React
-summary: "Co-Engineered a B2C Manoa's Gym Social Hub."
+summary: "Co-engineered a B2C Manoa's Gym Social Hub."
 ---

 My colleagues and I co-founded a pioneering gym connectivity platform, Manoa Fit Connect, specifically tailored to address the challenges faced by University of Hawaii at Manoa (UHM) students at the gym.
 Within a short period of launching, our platform saw a surge of activity, garnering attention from a vast number of students seeking a more engaging and less daunting gym experience.
 We developed an intuitive full-stack application that not only facilitates seamless interactions between gym-goers but also demystifies gym equipment and routines, making fitness more accessible and enjoyable.